bsiebz/grove_challenge/README.md

 README.md

 Hi, just wanted to start by saying thanks for the opportunity to do this coding challenge.
-To be honest it has been a bit since I've used python, but I wanted to use this opporunity to brush back up and learn some more skills that would be useful for the future, hopefully for both parties.
+To be honest it has been a bit since I've used python, but I wanted to use this opportunity to brush back up and learn some more skills that would be useful for the future, hopefully for both parties.